Actively Recruiting

 - Previous knee surgery for osteoarthritis

-- Steroid injections or oral steroid treatment within past 6 months
+- Intra-articular steroid injection or oral steroid treatment within the last 6 months

 - Rheumatoid arthritis